FEALAC Forum

 21 August 2015 San Jose, Costa Rica

-At the 7th Foreign Ministers’ Meeting held in San Jose, Costa Rica (2015), member countries adopted the 「Declaration of San Jose」 which emphasized the need of a strategic alliance among FEALAC member countries, international organizations and financial institutions of both regions, and adopted the ‘Guideline for FEALAC Working Process’ to improve FEALAC work process and strengthen the utilization of the Cyber Secretariat.
+At the 7th Foreign Ministers’ Meeting in San Jose, Costa Rica, Member Countries adopted the Declaration of San Jose, which emphasized the importance of strategic alliances among FEALAC Member Countries, as well as with international organizations and financial institutions from both regions.
+The Meeting also adopted the Guideline for FEALAC Working Process to improve the Forum’s operational efficiency and enhance the use of the Cyber Secretariat.

 Image